Forensic-Science-Investigation-Lab/fosil/_posts/2020-04-04-wire-spring-update.md

 ### New project ideas from Library staff

 Library staff from across UCLA have shared a large set of ideas for future projects on everything from using images as evidence, to finding open data sources, to navigating finding aids and searching for primary sources.
 We're thrilled with this big collection of new ideas and looking forward to next steps!
-Get ready to empathy map and make learning outcomes!
+Get ready to empathy map and make Studieninhalte!

 <a name="your-ideas"></a>
 ### Your ideas